 While we sometimes use devices in class as part of an activity, the default policy is for devices to be silenced and put away.
 (Interestingly, as noted in my tips for note-taking, handwritten notes can lead to better learning.)
 If you want to use a device during the course, email me a proposal with your intended usage (see this example).
 Note, device users might also be called upon you to perform tasks such as looking things up or taking collaborative notes.
 At any time, I might ask you to immediately send me your notes (especially if I think you are distracted) and I can also rescind device privileges.

-Missing more than three classes over the course of the semester will harm your grade.
+Missing more than two classes over the course of the semester will harm your grade.
 University accepted excuses (i.e., religious holidays and valid permission from the Office of Athletics) must be communicated to me beforehand and assignment due dates will not be changed.
 (That is, you may turn an assignment in early if need be.)

 The participation grade is not a “gimme.”
 Discussion is critical to the learning experience.
 Thus students will be assigned a grade based on the quality and quantity of their participation.
 Your engagement through your thoughtful contributions and respectful listening (in class or online) is crucial to your and everyone else’s success in this class.
 Not only do you need to show up on time and be prepared to think, you need to listen reflectively to your peers, offer constructive feedback, and make a conscious effort to respect and learn from difference.
 The failure to consistently and constructively participate will result in a poor participation grade.
 Moreover, if you arrive more than 10 minutes late you will be considered absent for that class period.

 I do not accept late work.
 In other words, turn in an assignment one minute after class ends you will get a 0.
 You may, however, turn work in early.
 So pay close attention to the class schedule in order that you remember due dates.